Learn about actual and potential costs

 How risky is the supply chain?

-Supply chain risk for the e-discovery software market has been low in the three years to 2020 due to the fact that market providers do not rely on any critical physical inputs to develop and distribute their software.
-As a result, the coronavirus outbreak is unlikely to pose a significant...
+Supply chain risk for the e-discovery software market has been low in the three years to 2021 due to the fact that market providers do not rely on the regular purchase of any critical physical inputs to develop and distribute their software.
+As a result, the coronavirus pandemic has not...
 Subscribe to learn more.